madsmtm/winit/README.md

 ### Cargo Features

-Tao provides the following features, which can be enabled in your `Cargo.toml` file:
+Winit provides the following features, which can be enabled in your `Cargo.toml` file:
 * `serde`: Enables serialization/deserialization of certain types with [Serde](https://crates.io/crates/serde).
 * `tray`: Enables system tray and more menu item variants on **Linux**.
   This feature requires either `libayatana-appindicator` or `libappindicator` package installed.